YuePanEdward/MyDailyLog/DailyLog@UA.md

 And when you install the drvier, remember that you should not update(or something like that) the kernel and do not adpat the X server.
 After that, for use the intel graphic card without Nvidia one, you need to install the bumblee-Nvidia to switch between the graphic cards.

+# 2018.7.14(Important):
-2018.7.14(Important): Solved the source problem with aliyun It's not in China, so gedit the /etc/apt/source.list file and delete aliyun sources or there would be unmet dependency error when you do apt-get xxx things.
+Solved the source problem with aliyun
+It's not in China, so gedit the /etc/apt/source.list file and delete aliyun sources or there would be unmet dependency error when you do apt-get xxx things.
 Add -f after the apt-get to get through this problem For more details, please refer to https://askubuntu.com/questions/140246/how-do-i-resolve-unmet-dependencies-after-adding-a-ppa.

+# 2018.7.23(Very Important):
-2018.7.23(Very Important): When constructing the connection between computer(desktop or laptop) and the robot (jackal), you need to edit the /etc/hosts file and add "192.168.0.1 jackal" (Host IP and Host name) to it except for edit the ~/.bashrc file.
+When constructing the connection between computer(desktop or laptop) and the robot (jackal), you need to edit the /etc/hosts file and add "192.168.0.1 jackal" (Host IP and Host name) to it except for edit the ~/.bashrc file.
 Or your computer won't accept the message coming from the robot.

+# 2018.7.25(Daily):
-2018.7.25(Daily):Review pointcloud registration method such as 4PCS and Super4PCS, they are the improvement version of RANSAC (which has o(n^3) complexity according to the paper).
+Review pointcloud registration method such as 4PCS and Super4PCS, they are the improvement version of RANSAC (which has o(n^3) complexity according to the paper).
 4PCS:o(n^2), use the stable affine transformation property for 4 points set.
 It's really robust to noise.
 Super4PCS:o(n), improve 4PCS by using the intelligent indexing strategy so its efficiency is literally awesome.
 It applys the quatra-tree and angle-distance hash stuff according to the paper.
 Reviewer of 3DV2018 said it shall be the baseline of my algorithm so I' will try it on a bit more large scale point clouds.
 Details: